 Bug Out Bag

-You will likely have more than one type of torch in your bug out bag.
-Considerations for a bug out light – they should be as light as possible to make sure they are not adding significantly extra weight.
+You will likely have more than one type of torch in your bug-out bag.
+Considerations for a bug-out light – they should be as light as possible to make sure they are not adding significant extra weight.
 They need to be easy to handle so you are able to complete other tasks while holding the light and importantly they should be multi-use where possible.
 You do not have unlimited space in your bag so multi-purpose gear is essential.

 • Super bright light beam that lights far in front of you